cividi/whitepaper/README.md

 - Open Street Map (OMS), the single largest repository of crowdsourced geodata, and along with it tools and standards for large scale analytics.
 - Comprehensive Knowledge Archive Network (CKAN), the most widespread form of open data portal, host to thousands of datasets around the world.

-We are currently using the Open Street Map based [Mapbox platform](https://mapbox.com) to create interactive, high quality renderings of our data science outputs, and we have experimented with a number of other platforms, like OpenLayers, Tangram, Kepler.
-It is important to us that projects we do are not constrained by a single form of output, that the data could be reinterpreted in diverse ways, not only as 2D maps but also as 3D renderings or tangible objects.
+We have evaluated integration with a variety of mapping toolkits including the the OpenStreetMap-based [Mapbox platform](https://mapbox.com), OpenLayers, Tangram, Kepler, etc., to create interactive, high quality renderings of our data science outputs.
+It is important to us that projects we do are not constrained by a single form of output, that the data could be reinterpreted in diverse ways, not only as 2D maps but also as 3D renderings, simple charts, or even tangible objects.

 Beyond compatibility with mapping platforms, we need to ensure that programmatic access to our APIs is a gateway to very different uses of our platform.
 Early experiences with platforms like Open-DAI, Pelias, Geoplatform and Stae have helped us evaluate the implications and challenges of successfully opening up our services to agents and algorithms from third parties.